-Applications for the 2025 Summer Internship program in Washington, DC and Durham, NC will be accepted from March 10 - March 31.
+Applications for the 2026 Spring Internship Program in Durham, NC will be accepted from September 10 - October 10.

 Are you interested in community development, public service, and congressional affairs?
-If so, Congresswoman Valerie Foushee is seeking applications for internship positions in her Washington, DC and Durham, NC offices for Summer 2025!
+If so, Congresswoman Valerie Foushee is seeking applications for internship positions in her Durham, NC office for Spring 2026!
 The internship is in-person and paid.

 Must be a student at a community college or university.
 Undergraduate, graduate, and professional students are eligible to apply.